TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

-Our COVID-19 response  DetailsLast day!
-EXTRA 30% OFF $75+ with code: FLASH12 Details EXTRA 25% OFF under $75 with code: FLASH12 Details Free Shipping Over $49  DetailsOur COVID-19 response  DetailsLast day!
-EXTRA 30% OFF $75+ with code: FLASH12 Details
+Our COVID-19 response  DetailsEXTRA 25% OFF $100 or more with code: JCPSHOP3 Details
+EXTRA 20% OFF under $100 with code: JCPSHOP3 Details
+Free Shipping Over $49  DetailsOur COVID-19 response  DetailsEXTRA 25% OFF $100 or more with code: JCPSHOP3 Details

 Enable Accessibility